r8n5n/TextTrack/README.md

 TextTrack
 =========
-Basic object to display captions (vtt) in a specified HTML element
+Basic object to display captions (vtt) in a specified HTML element See http://www.delphiki.com/webvtt/ for a description of Web VTT files

  *  dependent on jQuery (this dependency could easily be removed)
  *
  *  @usage